yiochen/myHugoBlog/content/post/type-script-this.md

 The reason is that, even though TypeScript has class syntax (same for ES6), under the hood, it still uses prototype in JavaScript.
 A method is loosely tied to the prototype of an object.
 Object knows about the method, but method doesn't know who its owner is, until its invocation.

-When a method is invoked, it's finally told about it's owner, owner will be assigned to the `this`.
+When a method is invoked, it's finally told about it's owner.
+You can access the owner (or context) using`this`.
 Note that `this` is a keyword, you cannot assign anything to it.

 If you invoke the method using an object, for example `obj.loop()`, `this` for `loop` will be `obj`.
 If a method is invoked by itself, `this` by default will be set to a Global Object.
 In the context of HTML document, the Global Object is `window`.

-The Simplest example to tryout is
+The simplest example to tryout is

 ```Javascript
 // Javascript